Clinical Epidemiology and Biostatistics

-The CCEB also has close associations with other groups within the Faculty of Health and Medicine such as general practice, medicine, psychiatry, reproductive medicine and surgical science.
-These multi-disciplinary links provide students with an opportunity to participate in research projects in these disciplines and obtain direct experience in a variety of practical research methods.
+Other well-established associations include General Practice, Medicine, Psychiatry, Reproductive Medicine, Nursing and Surgery.
+These multi-disciplinary connections provide students with an opportunity to participate in research projects in these disciplines and obtain direct experience in a variety of practical research methods.

 Other key collaborative education and research links include:

 - Hunter Primary Care: GP Access After Hours

 - Council of Academic Public Health Institutions Australia (CAPHIA)

 - Priority Research Centre for Gender Health & Ageing